What is coronavirus?

 Your healthcare provider will ask you questions about your symptoms.
 Your healthcare provider will tell you if you need to be tested for the novel coronavirus, COVID-19 and where to go to be tested.

-If I have a positive test for COVID-19, how long should I self-isolate?
+If I have a positive test for coronavirus, how long should I self-isolate?

 According to current CDC recommendations, you should self-isolate for 14 days.
 However, this decision needs to be made on a case-by-case basis.
 Please call your healthcare provider.
 Many factors need to be considered, such as:

 - Your age and any existing health conditions.

 While at home, ideally self-isolate within separate room of your home if possible to limit interaction with other family members.
 If you can’t stay 100% isolated in a separate room, stay six feet away from others and wear a cloth mask, wash your hands often/family members wash hands often, and frequently disinfect commonly touched surfaces and shared areas.